Find Maximum and Minimum Element in an Array

 Solution idea

 In the first approach, we perform two comparison operations for every element in the worst case.
-Now the critical question is: can we optimize it further and reduce the total count of comparison operations?
+Now the critical question is: can we optimize it further and reduce the total count of comparisons?
+One idea is to pick elements in pairs and update the minimum and maximum.
+How?
+Let's think!

-In both scenarios, we make three comparisons (in the worst case) to update the maximum and minimum of two elements.
-In other words, we save one comparison compared to the first approach where we need four comparisons for two elements (in the worst case).
+In both scenarios, we will do three comparisons in the worst case to update the maximum and minimum of two elements together.
+In other words, we save one comparison compared to the first approach where we need four comparisons for two elements in the worst case.

 Solution steps

-Step 1: Declare the max and min variables and check for the array size.
-If array size is odd, we initialize the first element as both min and max.
+Step 1: Declare the max and min variables.
+We are exploring 2 elements together, so we need to consider the initialization of variables for both odd and even input sizes.
+If the array size is odd, we initialize the first element as both min and max.
 Otherwise, we compare the first two elements and set min to the smaller value and max to the larger value.

 {